Practical Health Tips – Advice and Information for your Safari

 How to Stay Healthy While on a Safari?

-We did have a woman who stumbled and fell and re-injured her shoulder, which required an air evacuation with the reliable AMREF-Flying Doctors.
+The good news is that, so far, none of our clients have had to visit a local hospital due to an illness contracted during a safari with us.
+However, we did have one client who stumbled and fell, injuring her shoulder, which required air evacuation by the reliable AMREF Flying Doctors.
 You can read more about that service below.
-Today, all our clients on a safari are automatically covered on a Safari with us.
+Currently, all our clients on safari with us are automatically covered for such emergencies.

 Staying Healthy on Safari in Uganda by Taking Preventative Measures